 Trim tabs are electrically and hydraulically operated.
-The trim tab system consist of a hydraulic pump, a two-rocker switch panel, a trim tab position indicator panel, and an autoretract device.
-The rocker switch controls the pump which lowers and raises the trim tabs.
-The indicator panel keeps you constantly aware of the trim tab's position.
-The auto-retract device causes the pump to raise the tabs every time the ignition switch is turned off
+The trim tab system includes a hydraulic pump, a switch with an integrated indicator, and an auto-retract feature.
+The switch controls the pump which lowers and raises the trim tabs.
+The indicator keeps you constantly aware of the trim tab's position.
+The auto-retract feature automatically raises the tabs every time the ignition switch is turned off.

-Trim tabs are used to regulate the attitude of the boat while moving.
-They are operated by a two-rocker switch panel and will aid in trimming the boat fore and aft for a smoother ride.
+Trim tabs are used to regulate the attitude of the boat while moving and will aid in trimming the boat fore and aft for a smoother ride.
 Trim tabs can improve the ride of your boat by adjusting where the water is hitting the keel line.
 In a slight chop, the waves may be hitting the keel of your boat around the helm area causing an uncomfortable ride.
 By adjusting the trim tabs and lowering the bow, the waves will hit the keel at a more forward point and soften the ride.
 Experimenting with trim tabs in various sea conditions will help you determine the best positions for your boat under different load conditions.